 Or leave your telephone number and we will get to you as soon as possible.

-We offer you competent doctors, friendly and professional staff with language skills.
+We offer to you highly qualified doctors, friendly and professional staff with language skills.
 We guide you through the surgery itself and the post-operative care.